-By taking advantage of the water cycle, we have tapped into one of nature's engines to create a useful form of energy.
-In fact, humans have been using the energy in moving water for thousands of years.
-Today, exploiting the movement of water to generate electricity, known as hydroelectric power, is the largest source of renewable power in the United States and worldwide.
+By taking advantage of gravity and the water cycle, we have tapped into one of nature's engines to create a useful form of energy.
+In fact, humans have been capturing the energy of moving water for thousands of years.
+Today, harnessing the power of moving water to generate electricity, known as hydroelectric power, is the largest source of emissions-free, renewable electricity in the United States and worldwide.

 On Earth, water is constantly moved around in various states, a process known as the hydrologic cycle.
 Water evaporates from the oceans, forming into clouds, falling out as rain and snow, gathering into streams and rivers, and flowing back to the sea.
 All this movement provides an enormous opportunity to harness useful energy.

-In the United States, hydropower has grown steadily, from 56 GW in 1970 to more than 95 GW today.
-As a percentage of the U.S. electricity supply mix, however, it has fallen to 10 percent, down from 14 percent 20 years ago, largely as a result of the rapid growth in natural gas power plants.
-In terms of electricity production, hydropower plants account for about seven percent of America's current power needs.
+In the United States, hydropower has grown steadily, from 56 GW of installed capacity in 1970 to more than 78 GW in 2011 .
+However, as a percentage of total U.S. electricity generation, it has fallen from 12 percent in 1980 to 7 percent in 2012, largely as a result of the rapid growth in natural gas power plants and other renewable energy technologies such as wind and solar .

-In some parts of the country, hydropower is even more important.
-For example, the Pacific Northwest generates more than two-thirds of its electricity from 55 hydroelectric dams .
-The Grand Coulee dam on the Columbia River is one of the largest dams in the world, with a capacity of nearly 6,500 megawatts (MW).
+Since hydropower depends on rivers and streams for generation, the potential to use hydropower as a source of electricity varies across the country.
+For example, the Pacific Northwest (Oregon and Washington) generates more than two-thirds of its electricity from hydroelectric dams .
+The Grand Coulee dam on the Columbia River in Washington is one of the largest dams in the world, with a capacity of more than 6,750 megawatts (MW).

-In addition to very large plants in the West, the United States has many smaller hydro plants.
-In 1940 there were 3,100 hydropower plants across the country, but by 1980 that number had fallen to 1,425.
-Since then, a number of these small plants have been restored; there are currently 2,378 hydro plants (not including pumped storage) in operation .
-These plants account for only a tiny fraction of the 80,000 dams that block and divert our rivers.
-As a result, there is a significant opportunity for growth according to the National Hydropower Association, which estimates that more than 4,300 MW of additional hydropower capacity can be brought online by upgrading existing facilities.
+In addition to very large plants in the western states, the United States has many smaller hydropower plants.
+In 1940 there were 3,100 hydropower plants across the country, though by 1980 that number had fallen to 1,425.
+Since then, a number of these small plants have been restored; as of 2013, there were 1,672 hydro plants (not including pumped storage) in operation .
+These plants account for only a tiny fraction of the dams that block and divert our rivers.

-In order to generate electricity from the kinetic energy in moving water, the water has to be moving with sufficient speed and volume to turn a generator.
-Roughly speaking, one gallon of water per second falling one hundred feet can generate one kilowatt of electrical power.
+In order to generate electricity from the kinetic energy in moving water, the water has to move with sufficient speed and volume to spin a propeller-like device called a turbine, which in turn rotates a generator to generate electricity.
+Roughly speaking, one gallon of water per second falling one hundred feet can generate one kilowatt of electricity.

-There are a variety of turbines employed at hydropower facilities, and their use depends on the amount of hydraulic head at the plant.
+There are a variety of types of turbines used at hydropower facilities, and their use depends on the amount of hydraulic head (vertical distance between the dam and the turbine) at the plant.
 The most common are Kaplan, Francis, and Pelton wheel designs.
 Some of these designs, called reaction and impulse wheels, use not just the kinetic force of the moving water but also the water pressure.

-When a dam is constructed, a river habitat is replaced by a lake habitat.
-While this may not sound so bad -- fish and birds like lakes, too -- it can cause a number of environmental problems.
-In the Pacific Northwest, large federally owned dams have blocked the migration of coho, chinook, and sockeye salmon from the ocean to their upstream spawning grounds.
+Dams can also block the migration of fish that swim upstream to reach spawning grounds.
+In the Pacific Northwest and California, large dams have blocked the migration of coho, chinook, and sockeye salmon from the ocean to their upstream spawning grounds.
 The number of salmon making the journey upstream has fallen 90 percent since the construction of four dams on the lower Snake River.
-Some steps are being taken to help the fish around the dams, such as putting them in barges or building fish ladders, but this only helps so much.
-Also, when young fish head downriver to the ocean, they can be chewed up in the turbines of the dam.
-As of 2002, 71 percent of the area of Washington and 50 percent of Oregon contain watersheds with salmon and other related species that have been listed as threatened or endangered.
+Some steps are being taken to move fish around the dams, such as putting them in barges or building fish ladders, but success has been limited.
+Downstream fish passage can also be a challenge since young fish can be chewed up in the turbines of the dam as they head towards the ocean.

 Wildlife habitats destroyed by reservoirs can be especially valuable.
 In South America, 80 percent of the hydroelectric potential is located in rain forests, one of the most rich and diverse ecosystems on Earth.
 The Rosana dam in Brazil destroyed one of the few remaining habitats of the black-lion tamarin, a rare and beautiful species of long-haired monkey.